alphaww/JoggingApp/README.md

      6) Open the .sln file with your favorite IDE and hit the play button

    b) How to run frontend
+    1) Install node, npm
-    1) Position yourself into spa folder
+    2) Position yourself into spa folder
-    2) In CLI run: npm install
+    3) In CLI run: npm install
-    3) In CLI run: npm run start
+    4) In CLI run: npm run start
-    4) browse localhost:4200
+    5) browse localhost:4200

 See tests project in the backend project for documentation related to business rules and functionality